khanhthanhh9/react-fullstack-code/README.md

 git clone https://github.com/<your-github-username>/<your-project-name>.git

-Install the dependencies:
+To Install the dependencies:
 cd <your-project-name>
 npm install

-Start the development server:
+To start the development server:

 npm start
 This command will start both the client and server and open your default browser at http://localhost:3000.